hpc2n/linux-command-line-101/docs/modify.md

 ## Create and remove directories/files

-This section will show how to work with files and directories through command line interface.
+This section will show how to work with files and directories through the command line interface (CLI).

 ### Directories

-- **mkdir DIR**: Create a directory DIR
+- **mkdir DIR**: Creates a directory DIR
-    - **mkdir -p DIR/SUBDIR**: create a directory DIR with the subdirectory SUBDIR
+    - **mkdir -p DIR/SUBDIR**: creates a directory DIR with the subdirectory SUBDIR
-- **rm -r DIR**: Remove a directory DIR.
+- **rm -r DIR**: Removes a directory DIR.
 The flag "-r" means recursively
     - You can also add "-f".
 This means ignore nonexistent files and arguments, and never prompt.
     - You can add the option "-i".
 This means it will prompt before every removal.

-!!! note "Examples, creating and removing directories"
+!!! note "Examples: creating and removing directories"

     Create a directory called ``mynewdir``